 Although modern astronomy relies on increasingly advanced telescopes, not all cosmic phenomena can be observed from the Earth’s surface.
 That is why some experiments are carried out in specialised laboratories built deep underground.

-During his lecture, Prof. Kajita will discuss extremely hard-to-detect particles and phenomena that provide crucial information about the origins and structure of the Universe.
-He will also explain why underground detectors are capable of capturing signals beyond the reach of traditional observation methods.
+During his lecture, Prof. Kajita discussed extremely hard-to-detect particles and phenomena that provide crucial information about the origins and structure of the Universe.
+He also explained why underground detectors are capable of capturing signals beyond the reach of traditional observation methods.

 Outstanding physicist and discoverer